Emmy Noether: Habilitation and Noether's theorem

-Soon after arriving at Göttingen, however, she demonstrated her capabilities by proving the theorem now known as Noether's theorem, which shows that a conservation law is associated with any differentiable symmetry of a physical system.
-The paper was presented by a colleague, F. Klein, on 26 July 1918 to a meeting of the Royal Society of Sciences at Göttingen.
+Soon after arriving at Göttingen, she demonstrated her capabilities by proving the theorem now known as Noether's theorem which shows that a conservation law is associated with any differentiable symmetry of a physical system.
+The paper, Invariante Variationsprobleme, was presented by a colleague, Felix Klein, on 26 July 1918 at a meeting of the Royal Society of Sciences at Göttingen.
 Noether presumably did not present it herself because she was not a member of the society.
 American physicists Leon M. Lederman and Christopher T. Hill argue in their book Symmetry and the Beautiful Universe that Noether's theorem is "certainly one of the most important mathematical theorems ever proved in guiding the development of modern physics, possibly on a par with the Pythagorean theorem".

 When World War I ended, the German Revolution of 1918–1919 brought a significant change in social attitudes, including more rights for women.
-In 1919 the University of Göttingen allowed Noether to proceed with her habilitation (eligibility for tenure).
+In 1919, the University of Göttingen allowed Noether to proceed with her habilitation (eligibility for tenure).
 Her oral examination was held in late May, and she successfully delivered her habilitation lecture in June 1919.
+Noether became a privatdozent, and she delivered that fall semester the first lectures listed under her own name.
+She was still not paid for her work.

-Three years later she received a letter from Otto Boelitz, the Prussian Minister for Science, Art, and Public Education, in which he conferred on her the title of nicht beamteter ausserordentlicher Professor (an untenured professor with limited internal administrative rights and functions).
+Three years later, she received a letter from Otto Boelitz, the Prussian Minister for Science, Art, and Public Education, in which he conferred on her the title of nicht beamteter ausserordentlicher Professor (an untenured professor with limited internal administrative rights and functions).
 This was an unpaid "extraordinary" professorship, not the higher "ordinary" professorship, which was a civil-service position.
-Although it recognized the importance of her work, the position still provided no salary.
-Noether was not paid for her lectures until she was appointed to the special position of Lehrbeauftragte für Algebra a year later.
+It recognized the importance of her work, but still provided no salary.
+Noether was not paid for her lectures until she was appointed to the special position of Lehrbeauftragte für Algebra (Lecturer for Algebra) a year later.